EverythingMe/geodis/README.md

 Geodis is fast, since it uses redis, which is a very fast in memory database, and geohashing to index coordinates.

-a single thread, signle process python program can resolve about 2000 ips and 3000 lat/lon pairs per second on a regular desktop machine, when the database is fully loaded with IP ranges, zipcodes and all major cities in the world.
+A single thread, single process python program can resolve about 2000 ips and 3000 lat/lon pairs per second on a regular desktop machine, when the database is fully loaded with IP ranges, zipcodes and all major cities in the world.